ClusterM/wg-obfuscator/README.md

 # WireGuard Obfuscator

-WireGuard Obfuscator is a tool designed to make WireGuard traffic look like random data or some other protocol, making it much harder to detect by DPI (Deep Packet Inspection) systems.
+WireGuard Obfuscator is a tool designed to disguise WireGuard traffic as random data or a different protocol, making it much harder for DPI (Deep Packet Inspection) systems to detect and block.
 This can be extremely useful if your ISP or government attempts to block or throttle WireGuard traffic.

-Project Goals:
+**Project Goals:**
-* **Compact and dependency-free**: The application is designed to be as lightweight as possible, with absolutely no external dependencies.
+* **Compact and dependency-free**: The application is designed to be as lightweight as possible, with no external dependencies at all.
 This makes it suitable even for installation on minimal hardware such as basic home routers.
 * **Independent obfuscator**: Instead of maintaining a separate fork of WireGuard, the obfuscator is built to be fully independent of the VPN client/server.
-This allows seamless integration into an existing network architecture, or even running the obfuscator on a separate device if the device running the WireGuard client cannot support additional applications.
+This allows seamless integration into an existing network architecture or even running the obfuscator on a separate device if the device running WireGuard is unable to support additional applications.
-* **Preserve bandwidth efficiency**: The obfuscator continues to use only UDP and introduces minimal overhead to the size of original packets, ensuring maximum throughput is maintained.
+* **Preserve bandwidth efficiency**: The obfuscator continues to use only UDP and introduces minimal overhead to the size of original packets to ensure maximum throughput.

-What it's **NOT**:
+**What it's NOT:**
-* **Not a standalone solution**: You need to use this tool on both ends.
-You must run the obfuscator on both the WireGuard client and server sides to ensure proper obfuscation and deobfuscation of traffic.
-So, you can't use it with 3rd-party VPN servers.
-If you want to bypass your ISP's restrictions or censorship, you need to run your own VPN server (e.g., on a VPS) and connect to it using WireGuard.
+* **Not a standalone solution**: You need to run this tool on both ends of the WireGuard connection.
+You must deploy the obfuscator on both sides to ensure proper obfuscation and deobfuscation of traffic.
+Therefore, you cannot use it with third-party VPN servers.
+If you want to bypass your ISP's restrictions or censorship, you need to run your own VPN server (e.g., hosted on a VPS) and connect to it using WireGuard.
 * **Not a VPN**: This is not a VPN service or a WireGuard client/server.
 It only obfuscates WireGuard traffic.

 Table of Contents: